HannaGfrorer/Learn-to-cook/README.md

 #### Footer Section

-  - The Footer contains three social media links (Facebook and Instagram).
+  - The Footer contains two social media links (Facebook and Instagram).
   - The purpose of the Footer is to provide easy access for the user to the different social media platforms were Learn how to cook online has a presence.

 ![Footer](assets/images/footer.png)